apache/causeway-site/content/components/viewers/html/about.md

 Title: HTML Viewer

 {note
-This component is no longer under active development.
-We recommend you use either the [Wicket](../wicket/about.html) viewer or the [Scimpi](../scimpi/about.html) viewer instead.
+This component has been retired.
+The source is in mothballed/component/viewer/dnd.
 }

 The HTML viewer provides a simple webapp interface for interacting with an Isis domain model.